colebennington/sandiegocircuscenter.org/README.md

 - Replace placeholder images in the code with actual photos
 - Update contact form to connect to your preferred form handler
-- Add Google Analytics tracking code
+- Add your Google Tag Manager and Meta Pixel tracking IDs to `.env.local`
 - Customize colors and branding in Tailwind classes

 ## File Structure